 Yellow Dwarf Star

 There are no Messier objects in this constellation but it does contain a number of deep sky objects, mostly star clusters and galaxies.
-It is also the home of the Horologium supercluster, which contains over 5,000 galaxy groups with over 300,000 galaxies.
+It is also the home of the Horologium supercluster, which contains over 5,000 galaxy groups with over 300,000 individual galaxies.
 This giant cluster spans an area of space about 550 million light years across.
+Some of the most notable of these galaxies include a barred spiral galaxy called NGC 1433 and another barred spiral galaxy called NGC 1433, also known as Miltron's Galaxy.
 Unfortunately none of these can be see without a large telescope.